poooi/poi-plugin-ezexped/README.md

 ### 1.7.2 (pending)

-- Support for expedition D1.
+- Support for expedition 45 and D1.

 ### 1.7.1